UAE: 2 Emiratis die after car accident in Saudi Arabia

 The Ministry of Foreign Affairs, in coordination with the National Search and Rescue Centre of the National Guard, carried out an air ambulance mission to transport the three injured UAE citizens.

-With the cooperation and support of the Saudi authorities, the injured were transferred by air ambulance to Sheikh Khalifa Medical City Hospital in the UAE, to complete their treatment after receiving primary medical care at King Khalid Hospital in Hail, in the Kingdom, in addition to transporting the bodies of the deceased to the homeland.
+With the assistance of Saudi authorities, the injured individuals were airlifted to Sheikh Khalifa Medical City Hospital in the UAE for further treatment after receiving initial care at King Khalid Hospital in Hail, Saudi Arabia.
+Additionally, the bodies of the deceased were transported back to the UAE.

 MoFA expresses its thanks and appreciation to the Saudi authorities for their great cooperation and prominent role in providing support to the UAE Embassy in Riyadh, which contributed to the success of the air ambulance mission, ensuring the safety of the injured citizens, and facilitating the procedures for transporting the bodies.